paulseabrook/blackjack/README.md

 - As a user, I want to see better UX/UI design. (setTimeouts, css transitions, css transforms).
 - As a user, I want to be able to pick my theme.
 - As a user, I want to be able to choose how much money myself and the dealer start with.
-- As a user, I want to be able to use buttons(chips design) for quick selection of an amount to bet.
+- As a user, I want to be able to use buttons (chips) for quick selection of an amount to bet.

 ### Version 3:

 - As a user, I want to be able to play with 2-4 people.
 - As a user, I want to have the option of audio telling me how much my hand has.
-  As a user, I want to be able to bet in 25 cent increments.
+- As a user, I want to be able to bet in 25 cent increments.
 - As a user, I want to have the ability to split hands.
 - As a user, I want to see the concept of "insurance" implemented.
 - As a user, I want to see all-time statistics vs. the computer.